j-j-dean/playcards/README.md

 13. Complete - this action completes a player's turn, updates all players game boards, and sets the active player to the next player.
 ## Scoring
 The scoring occurs at the completion of each hand.
-This application does not currently perform the scoring.
+This application is not currently perform the scoring.
 The scoring is kept by a designated score keeper as follows:
 1. Jokers - 500 points
 2. Aces - 100 points
 3. Wild Cards - 100 points
 4. Face Cards (J, Q, K) and Numbered cards: 10 (only) - 10 points
-5. Numbered cards: 2 thru 9 - 5 points
+5. Numbered cards: 2 thru 9 - 5 points<br><br>
-A player adds up all the points using the above scoring for all the cards they have played to the game board (highlighted cards) and subtract the points using the above scoring for any cards remaining in their hand
+A player adds up all the points using the above scoring for all the cards they have played to the game board (highlighted cards) and subtracts the points using the above scoring for any cards remaining in their hand
 ## Winning the Game
 At the start of the game the players decide on a score to reach (ie. 1000 points).
 The